NGC 720

 NGC 720 is an elliptical galaxy located in the constellation Cetus.
-It is located at a distance of circa 80 million light years from Earth, which, given its apparent dimensions, means that NGC 720 is about 110,000 light years across.
+It is located at a distance of about 80 million light years from Earth, which, given its apparent dimensions, means that NGC 720 is about 110,000 light years across.
 It was discovered by William Herschel on October 3, 1785.
 The galaxy is included in the Herschel 400 Catalogue.
 It lies about three and a half degrees south and slightly east from zeta Ceti.